Learning how to machine, install and grind valve seats, can help solve many, valve leakage and valve burning issues.

 The growth in the (OEM) seat market, has led to the widespread use of, powder metallurgy.
 Allowing (OEM)s to produce inserts in large volumes.
 These valve seats are engine specific and can almost exactly replicate, the heat transfer characteristics of the parent metal.

-The use of powder seats, demands very large production runs, to justify the tooling costs.
+The use of powder seats demands very large production runs, to justify the tooling costs.
 But, using powder does produce a part that is very close, to finished size.
 Requiring very little machining.

 This lack of machining, has led to the use of some very hard alloys, that are extremely difficult to re-machine.

 In fact, some of these latest alloys work-harden, after one or two turns of the cutter blade.
 The result is, blunting the cutter almost immediately.
-In most passenger car type heads running on gasoline, these seats are overkill.
+In most passenger car type heads running on gas, these seats are overkill.

 Upgraded Materials For Diesels With Higher Operating Temperatures

-These upgraded materials are often nickel or cobalt based and come with, a corresponding increase in cost.
+These upgraded materials are often nickel or cobalt based, and come with a corresponding increase in cost.
 The composition of these nickel based alloys, is about SAE610b, numbers 11, 12 or 13 compositions.
 These seats are capable of withstanding, higher operating temperatures and higher levels of corrosion.

 And, would end up being a common replacement, in (LPG) type engines.
-Gasoline leaves behind an ash content that acts as a lubricant, between the valve face and seat insert.
+Gas leaves behind an ash content that acts as a lubricant, between the valve face and seat insert.
 (LPG) type fuels burn very cleanly, but this ash content is missing.

 Above all, (LPG) engines have to have the correct insert, to avoid failure.
 Very often the valve material must also be changed, to provide good service life in these applications.
 The last series of materials are, the cobalt or stellite-based alloys.
 And, most of these are application specific.